geekho-me/geekho.me/_posts/2025-10-30-tp-link-pg2400p-reboot-script.md

 ## Automating Reboot

 Now we have the `TOKEN` parameter we can perform an authenticated reboot.
-Todo this we make the following request:
+To do this, we make the following request:

 ```
 POST /?_t=3D5waE0G3nOjTtXv4Wd7m9xmhraO3ZqZ HTTP/1.1